McHenry County Master Gardener Seed Library

 How to borrow seeds

-1. Review the lists of seeds that the library has available and make your selection.
-Please only request the number of seed you plan on being able to use.
-You can take an entire packet, if one is available or ask for a specific number of seeds.
-You will be given a photocopy of each type you requested that is not in a full packet to take with you so that you know all relevant information.
+1. Review the seeds that the library has available and make your selection.
+You can take an entire packet, if one is available, or ask for a specific number of seeds.
+You can request a photocopy of each type you requested that is not in a full packet to take with you so that you know all relevant information.
 You may also take a photocopy of the seed packet with your phone.

 3. Let the volunteer who is working with you know if you plan to return seeds from the plants that you grow or if you want to donate seeds from other plants you may have.
 There will be an additional information form given to you at this time if you select to donate seeds.
 If you donate unopened packets of seeds no additional information is needed.